 The “vast majority of the 1,800 cases appear to have gone unreported to the Defense Department or criminal authorities,” the report found.

 Suspect parts went into equipment ranging from thermal night-vision sights for Army weapons to computers installed on Lockheed Martin Corp.
-(LMT) missile interceptors and transport aircraft as well as those made by L-3 Communications Holdings Inc. (LLL) and Boeing Co.
-(BA), according to the panel’s report.
+(LMT:US) missile interceptors and transport aircraft as well as those made by L-3 Communications Holdings Inc. (LLL:US) and Boeing Co.
+(BA:US), according to the panel’s report.

 Questionable parts also made it into special forces helicopters, Raytheon Co.
-(RTN)’s GPS-guided Excalibur artillery shell and General Dynamics Corp.
-(GD)’s Army Stryker Mobile Gun, according to the report.
+(RTN:US)’s GPS-guided Excalibur artillery shell and General Dynamics Corp.
+(GD:US)’s Army Stryker Mobile Gun, according to the report.

 The committee disclosed at a November hearing that it found counterfeit parts on at least seven aircraft, including the C-130J transport plane from Bethesda, Maryland-based Lockheed Martin and the P-8A Poseidon maritime patrol from Chicago-based Boeing.